 The final piece of wedding planning advice is to remember that this should be an enjoyable experience!
 We always want to ensure our wedding planning clients are embracing the journey and having fun, after all, you’re planning the most significant event of your lives, so really relish the challenge!

-If you’re getting married across Norfolk, Suffolk, Cambridge, Essex or London, or further afield throughout the UK and fancy finding out more about my wedding planning services, I’d love to hear from you!
-You can reach me on 0800 772 0765, [email protected] or book a wedding consultation here.
+If you’re hoping to plan a wedding in the UK and fancy finding out more about my wedding planning services, I’d love to hear from you!
+You can reach me on 0800 772 0765, drop me an email: [email protected] or book a wedding consultation here.